Typhoon forces risky evacuations in virus-hit Philippines - France 24

 Typhoons are a dangerous and disruptive part of life in the Philippine archipelago, which gets hit by an average of 20 storms and typhoons each year.

-The storms put millions of people in disaster-prone areas in a state of constant poverty and cycle of rebuilding.
+The storms put millions of people in disaster-prone areas in a state of constant poverty and rebuilding.

 Typhoon Kammuri, which hit the Philippines in early December, damaged or destroyed 484,000 houses and caused more than a million people to flee, according to the social welfare department.